Over-The-Counter Medicines for Infants and Children

 Because of Reye syndrome, don't give a child younger than 19 any product with aspirin

-or similar drugs called "salicylates" unless your healthcare provider tells you to.
+or similar medicines called "salicylates" unless the healthcare provider tells you

-Instead of aspirin or other salicylates, you can give your child acetaminophen or
+to.
+Instead of aspirin or other salicylates, you can give your child acetaminophen

 Watch the amounts